Sustainability

 • Freedom of association

 The Teijin Group conducts CSR procurement questionnaire surveys of our major suppliers with the aim of assessing their efforts to respect human rights.
 For companies that provided doubtful answers regarding human rights, we inquire and confirm whether there are any concerns.
-In the FY2021 CSR procurement questionnaire survey, it was confirmed that no problems had occurred.
+On an ongoing basis, we are following up on the answers received in the FY2022 CSR procurement questionnaire survey.

 In addition, regarding the Fibers & Products Converting Business Group, which was identified as having a relatively high risk of human rights violations in the risk assessment of human rights due diligence, Teijin Frontier Co., Ltd, a representative group company, has conducted seminars and on-site audits on an ongoing basis for business partners in Asia and Japan with the aim of ensuring local business partners' legal compliance and protection of human rights.
 We will continue to conduct management and awareness-raising activities for businesses with high risks of human rights violations upon confirmation with third-party organizations and external experts.